LukeGall/Level-4-Solo-Project/notesDiary.md

 talk about the limitations ie that ideally this can be used in more than one session and that it takes some time to read the tutorial and play through the puzzles to really understand the game

-## Surveys

-Can be a survey but should also supply a task for them to do i.e. play with a plain board and make it go down the screen, make a basic puzzle etc and ask questions on how easy they found it

-Can maybe look to monitor some peers while they do this and take some notes for UI stuff mainly

-An unmonitored user test maybe?

 How to verify the non-functional reqs of the app

 Write about unit tests and end to end tests here